yistLin/prove-it/_posts/2019-11-08-prove-that-intuition-is-in-your-spirit.md

 ---
 layout: post
-title: "Prove that intuition is in your spirit"
+title: "Prove That Intuition Is in Your Spirit"
 tags: [spirit, intuition]
 categories: ["Three Parts of Man"]
 ---